1. Academic Validation

 Abstract

 hStaufen is the human homolog of dmStaufen, a double-stranded (ds)RNA-binding protein involved in early development of the fly. hStaufen-containing complexes were purified by affinity chromatography from human cells transfected with a TAP-tagged hStaufen gene.
 These complexes showed a size >10 MDa.
 Untagged complexes with similar size were identified from differentiated human neuroblasts.
-The identity of proteins present in purified hStaufen complexes was determined by mass spectrometry and the presence of these proteins and other functionally related ones was verified by western blot.
+The identity of proteins present in purified hStaufen complexes was determined by mass spectrometry and the presence of these proteins and Other functionally related ones was verified by western blot.
 Ribosomes and proteins involved in the control of protein synthesis (PABP1 and FMRP) were present in purified hStaufen complexes, as well as elements of the Cytoskeleton (tubulins, tau, actin and internexin), Cytoskeleton control proteins (IQGAP1, cdc42 and rac1) and motor proteins (dynein, Kinesin and Myosin).
 In addition, proteins normally found in the nucleus, like nucleolin and RNA helicase A, were also found associated with cytosolic hStaufen complexes.
 The co-localization of these components with hStaufen granules in the dendrites of differentiated neuroblasts, determined by confocal immunofluorescence, validated their association in living cells.
 These results support the notion that the hStaufen-containing granules are structures essential in the localization and regulated translation of human mRNAs in vivo.

 Figures